-Website load time benchmarks have been published by technology companies and research organizations over the years.
-They are used as KPIs for brands of all sizes and are usually derived from online surveys as opposed to measured website experiences.
+Website load time benchmarks have been published by technology companies and research organizations over the years and are used as KPIs for brands of all sizes. (i.e. 47% of customers expect a web page to load in 2 seconds or less)

 So should your load time targets be determined by one number from one study?